GSA/notifications-api/docs/adrs/README.md

 active discussion and research taking place.
 This is also why there is a *status* marker on them as a part of their metadata.

+Once an ADR has been reviewed and is ready to be finalized (either as accepted, rejected, or some other status), some final edits are made to update the ADR with decision details and next steps.
+After this, future PRs can be opened to make additional updates, especially if an ADR becomes deprecated or superceded by another one.

 ### Creating an ADR